Privacy Policy

 Notifications

-The app uses local notifications for habit reminders and Firebase Cloud Messaging for buddy nudges.
+The app uses local notifications for habit reminders and for one warm comeback reminder after three inactive days.
+Firebase Cloud Messaging delivers buddy nudges.
 Notification preferences are stored on your device.
 You can disable notifications at any time from your phone's settings or from within the app.

 Analytics and crash reporting